GSA/digitalgov.gov/content/news/2023/02/2023-02-02-how-to-manage-a-federal-website.md

 ---

-Managing a successful government website is a targeted exercise.
-This article will provide you with five steps to help you build and maintain a successful government website.
+Managing a government website is a targeted exercise &mdash; from knowing your audience to complying with federal rules and regulations.
+This article provides you with five ways to build and maintain a successful one.

 ## Step 1: Know your audience to define your goals and determine success.